kiehozero/atu-comp-thinking-algos/README.md

 # atu-comp-thinking-algos
-A repository for the exercises in ATU Web Application Development 2023
+A repository for the exercises in ATU Computational Thinking with Algorithms 2023